 Please note: we have a zero tolerance policy on plagiarised personal statements.
 Any statements that are flagged by the UCAS Similarity Detection Service will be automatically rejected.

-Please note that the interview is an essential part of the application process and those who fail to attend, without prior explanation, will have their application withdrawn.
+Please note that the interview is an essential part of the application process.
+Those who fail to attend, without prior explanation, will have their application withdrawn.

 Students with non-standard or non A-level qualifications

-We understand that not all applicants will have taken A-levels, and we may still offer an opportunity for interview to an applicant, even when a gap in their entry qualifications means their proficiency in one or more subjects has not been proven.
+We understand that not all applicants will have taken A-levels and we may still offer an opportunity for an interview to an applicant, even when a gap in their entry qualifications means their proficiency in one or more subjects has not been proven.